ingkebil/development/git/README.md

 <b>git branch -b name_of_the_new_branch</b>
 </pre>

-To create a new feature instead, type:
+To create a new feature from the develop branch, instead, type:

 <pre>
-<b>git flow init
-git flow feature start name_of_your_feature</b>
+<b>git checkout -b name_of_your_feature develop</b>
 </pre>

-If everything went fine than you'll get the following message: "Switched to a new branch Feature/NameOfYourFeature".
+If everything went fine than you'll get the following message: "Switched to a new branch name_of_your_feature".
 This means you are already inside the new feature.
 To make sure that you are in the right branch type:

 <pre>
 <b>git branch</b>